🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Something tailored: their favorite candy, a magazine they love, or a playlist QR code.

-Pro tip: Keep a small “host stash” of cards, ribbon, tissue paper, and spare minis so you can assemble baskets fast without a last-minute Target run, FYI.
+Pro tip: Keep a small “host stash” of cards, ribbon, tissue paper, and spare minis so you can assemble baskets fast without a last-minute store run.

 How to Style Your Welcome Basket (Because Looks Matter)